iamenearossi/paperwork/start-here/paperwork-00-welcome.md

 It’s not a blog.
 It’s not a newsletter.
-It’s a way to make sense of how we work, and why.
+It’s a way to make sense of how work takes shape, and why.

 </br>